apache/incubator-kie-optaplanner/drools-solver/src/main/assembly/docs/ReadMeDroolsSolver.txt

 State
 -----

-Drools Solver is still in an alfa state: backward incompatible changes may occur in the next version.
+Drools Solver is still in an beta state: backward incompatible changes may occur in the next version, but an upgrade recipe will make it easy to upgrade your code to that version.

 Run the examples
 ----------------